LiDARTag: A Real-Time Fiducial Tag System for Point Clouds: Tag Detection

-As mentioned in Sec. \ref{sec:lidarVScamera}, images are very structured in that the vertical and horizontal pixel-pixel correspondences are known.
-Consequently, various kinds of 2D kernels~\citep{canny1987computational} can be applied for edge detection.
-However, unlike images, raw \lidar\ point clouds are unstructured in that even if we have the indices of all points in each beam, we do not know the vertical point-point correspondence.
+As mentioned in Sec.~\ref{sec:lidarVScamera}, images are very structured in that the vertical and horizontal pixel-pixel correspondences are known.
+Consequently, various kinds of 2D kernels~\cite{canny1987computational} can be applied for edge detection.
+However, unlike images, raw \lidar point clouds are unstructured in that even if we have the indices of all points in each beam, we do not know the vertical point-point correspondences.

-Consequently, we choose to use a 1D kernel to compute spatial gradients at each point to find edge points, which are defined as discontinuities in distance.
-Using distance gradients requires a freestanding \lidart\ from the background.
-Given the $i^{\text{th}}$ point in the $m^{\text{th}}$ beam at position $p_{i,m}^D$, the gradient of distance $|\nabla D(p_{i,m})|$ is defined as
+Therefore, to find a feature in a point cloud, an edge point is defined as discontinuities in distance.
+Inspired by the point selection method in LeGO-LOAM~\cite{legoloam2018}, a point is defined as a feature if it is an edge point, and its consecutive $n$ points are not edge points (similar to plane features in LeGO-LOAM).
+Given consecutive $n+1$ points, we choose to use a 1D kernel to compute spatial gradients at each point to find edge points.
+Let $p_{i,m}$ be the $i^{\text{th}}$ point in the $m^{\text{th}}$ beam so that the gradient of distance $\nabla D(p_{i,m})$ can be defined as

-where $\ell$ is a design choice (here, $\ell=2$).
-If $\nabla D(p_{i,m})$ at a point exceeds a threshold, we then consider $p_{i,m}$ as a possible edge point.
+where $\ell$ is a design choice (here, $\ell=1$).
+If $\nabla D(p_{i,m})$ at a point exceeds a threshold $\zeta$, we then consider $p_{i,m}$ as a possible edge point.
+Using distance gradients requires a \lidart being $\zeta$ away from the background.
 For speed in real time application, we do not apply further noise smoothing, edge enhancement, nor edge localization.
+Finally, if there is only one edge point in the consecutive $n+1$ points ($n=2$ in this paper), then the edge point is considered as a feature.